rhosrc/Beanie-Collect/README.md

 # Beanie Collect

 A simple Django app for cataloguing and collecting your beanie baby collection.
-Using Django authentication, users are able to create beanie baby entries and add details to them.
+Using Django authentication, users can create beanie baby entries and modify their details.
 This app also uses Amazon S3, allowing users to upload images of their beanie babies as part of an image gallery.

 ## Technologies Used